csirtgadgets/krenk-protocol/README.md

 5. active.
 The data is currently part of an active investigation (LE and/or non-LE).
 6. ext-value.
 An escape value used to extend this attribute.

+### ext-sensitivity
+Optiona.
+String.
+A means for extending stype.

 6. Data Types
 ==